Skip to main content

 A series LLC provides a parent LLC with protection from liability for the activities of the series LLC.

 A series LLC operates as a separate entity from its parent LLC.
 So, a series LLC can enter into separate contracts from the parent.
 A series LLC may also have its own group of members.
-Since a series LLC is has a separate group running the show, the series LLC also has a separate bank account.
+Since a series LLC has a separate group running the show, the series LLC also has a separate bank account and keeps separate books.

 A series LLC can enter into contracts separate from the master LLC.
-Because the series LLC is a separate group within the bigger LLC, the members of a series LLC can be vulnerable to lawsuits because a series LLC can be sued separately from the parent LLC.
+Because the series LLC is a separate entity from the parent LLC, the members of the parent LLC have liability protection from the debt and obligations of the series LLC.

 • Nevada